OrlundoHubbard/cbwu_new/README.md

 # This is the new cbwu.
+I had to change the tech stack
 # What if this becomes a school?
+A school for builders hackers and entrepreneurs
 # Wouldn't that be cool?
+Yes.